ontio/documentation/dev-website-docs/docs-en/DeveloperGuide/smartcontract/02-deployment.md

 The developer also needs Ontology's wallet account and guarantees that there are enough ONGs on the account to pay for the contract deployment.

-Currently, the cost can be set to 0 for deploying contracts on the test network.
+Currently, the gasprice can be set to 500 for deploying contracts on the test network.

 ## How to deploy